ALS Guidance

 Pillows

-I often recommend latex pillows for the sort of soft stability they provide, and the ones that you can add/remove fill accommodate changing needs/body padding, like those available from Bedrooms & More and AVOCADO.
+For all kinds of sleepers, I often recommend latex pillows for the sort of soft stability they provide, and the ones that you can add/remove fill accommodate changing needs/body padding, like those available from Bedrooms & More, SleepEz, SleepOnLatex, and AVOCADO (all of which also offer good mattress toppers that can make a hospital bed mattress more comfortable).
+You can add or reduce fill according to your needs.

 There are also some prefab pillows with a channel, for “pregnancy," where you thread your lower arm through the channel.
 Or use a smaller pillow (we went through a ton of “travel sized” pillows from BBN to support the elbows and avoid pressure belt marks) to support the lower arm.